getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

   - ``X`` is the current coordinate on the real element, ``X(i)`` is its i-th component.

-  - ``Normal`` is the outward unit normal vector to a boundary (for integration on a domain boundary).
+  - ``Normal`` is the outward unit normal vector to a boundary, when integrating on a domain boundary, or the unit normal vector to a level-set when integrating on a level-set with a ``mesh_im_level_set`` method.
+In the latter case, the normal vector is in the direction of the level-set function gradient.

   - ``Reshape(t, i, j, ...)``: Reshape a vector/matrix/tensor.
 Note that all tensors in |gf| are stored in the Fortran order.